 Fig. 2: Students use solar electric panels to produce hydrogen and oxygen gases from the electrolysis of water.

-Micro-Scale Laboratory activities using disposables materials
+Micro-Scale Laboratory Activities Using Disposable Materials

-With increased concern about the problems of environmental pollution as well as rising laboratory costs, the strategy in teaching/learning chemistry through laboratory work requires certain modifications.
-A very interesting project took place when we developed many educational materials; the focus was on miniaturizing laboratories for sustainability.
-We developed multi-age and multi-disciplinary learning in the fields of education, and miniaturized an environmental laboratory and tools in order to protect the near and far environments.
-Building a miniaturized research laboratory at school provides an active learning environment for all students during the year and attracts members of the community (Hugerat, 2008; 2009; Hugerat et al., 2010).
-This encourages the teachers to actually build a miniature laboratory at school in the future through:
+Strategies for teaching and learning chemistry through work in a laboratory need to change in light of increased concerns about protecting the environment from chemical pollution as well as rising laboratory costs.
+An example of a creative response to this challenge is an interesting project initiated at The Academic Arab College of Education for developing educational materials while focusing on miniaturizing laboratories for sustainability purposes.
+In the course of creating multi-disciplinary learning materials for a variety of ages in the field of education, project participants miniaturized an environmental laboratory and tools in order to protect the immediate and more distant environments.
+Building a miniaturized research laboratory at the school provided an active learning environment for all students during the year and even drew in members of the community outside the college (Hugerat, 2008; 2009; Hugerat et al., 2010).
+Presumably, this project can encourage teachers to actually build a miniature laboratory in the future by successfully demonstrating that it is possible to:

-Minimising the use of resources and in producing residues,
+Minimise the use of resources and production of polluting residues;

-Lowering risks by minimising exposure,
+Lower risks by minimising exposure;

-Minimising the use of energy, and
+Minimise energy use; and

-Designing laboratory activities using low or no toxic substances.
+Design laboratory activities using minimal or no toxic substances.

+3.1 Constructing micro-scale volumetric water analysis devices with disposable materials

-Many methods for volumetric water analysis have been developed since the German chemist A. W. von Hofmann (1803-1892) first constructed his apparatus for the electrolysis of water.
-Hugerat et al. introduced MCE appliances for the electrolysis of brine (Hugerat & Schwarz, 2008; Hugerat, 2008).
-Pre-service teachers have used disposable plastic pipettes, needles, pencil leads, and neutral electrolytes to design different types of the microscale Hofmann Apparatus.
-Hugerat et al. (Hugerat & Schwarz, 2008; Hugerat, 2008; Hugerat et al., 2013) constructed galvanic and electrolytic cells from pieces of a cola can, pencil leads, 1-mL blisters, 2-mL injection bottles and cheap plastic containers to make electrolysis water with a 2-mL plastic pipette pierced by two hypodermic needles and a 9 Volt battery (Fig. 3).
+In another project for miniaturizing laboratory equipment, students at The Academic Arab College of Education constructed miniature devices for water electrolysis.
+Many methods for volumetric water analysis have been developed since the German chemist A. W. von Hofmann (1803–1892) first constructed his apparatus for the electrolysis of water.
+In this project at The Academic Arab College of Education, Hugerat et al. introduced MCE appliances for the electrolysis of brine (Hugerat, 2008; Hugerat & Schwarz, 2008).
+Using used disposable plastic pipettes, needles, pencil leads, and neutral electrolytes, teaching students at the College designed different micro-scale models of the Hofmann apparatus.
+Hugerat et al. (Hugerat, 2008; Hugerat & Schwarz, 2008; Hugerat et al., 2013) also developed a project to construct galvanic and electrolytic cells from pieces of a cola can, pencil leads, 1ml blisters, 2 ml injection bottles and cheap plastic containers to make electrolysis water with a 2ml plastic pipette pierced by two hypodermic needles and a 9 Volt battery (Fig. 3).